MartinKHovden/ComputationalPhysics2/Project1_/README.md

 * Test Gradient Descent on Simple Gaussian: "[Gradient Descent]".

 ## Benchmarks
 In the folders /Data and /Plots various results are presented.
 In the /Data folder you will find local energies from various runs of the simluations.
 The files are named according to the simulated systems.
 In the /Plots folder you will find plots from some of the simluations, also named according to the system simulated.
+For a better view and description of the plots, I would suggest looking at the jupyter notebooks.
+Here all the plots are presented.